 Online Doctor of Education (EdD) Programs in Washington, DC

-American University is regionally accredited by the Middle States Association of Colleges and Secondary Schools.
-Its School of Education is also accredited by the National Council for Accreditation of Teacher Education (NCATE)*.
-To learn more about this university’s Doctor of Education program, continue reading below.
+American University and The George Washington University are regionally accredited by the Middle States Association of Colleges and Secondary Schools (MSCHE).
+American University’s School of Education is also accredited by the National Council for Accreditation of Teacher Education (NCATE)*, while The George Washington University’s The Graduate School of Education and Human Development is accredited by the Council for the Accreditation of Teacher Preparation (CAEP).

 Schools in the District of Columbia with Online EdD Programs